jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ### Great memories from our Ward members in Heaven
-<b>Feelings of gratitde</b> I have observed from former acquaintances with those who have passed.
+<b>Feelings of respect</b>.
+These are a few observed acts of service I observed from former weekly acquaintances.
+Observations that I miss from those who have passed, but cemented grand memories.

 - Kristan Kelly.
 My memories service memories of Kristan, her glow and observing her service and companionship to Diane Harrington.